AbhishekDhawan07/Quantium_Data_Analytics_Virtual_Internship/README.md

 ## 🏢 About the Internship

-This repository contains my work for the **Quantium Data Analytics Virtual Internship**, hosted on [Forage](https://www.theforage.com/).
+This repository contains my work for the **Quantium Data Analyst Internship**, hosted on [Forage](https://www.theforage.com/).
 Quantium is one of Australia's leading data analytics firms, and this program simulates real-world analytics challenges.

 ---